casveen/Enigma/readme.md

   - [ ] Make subclasses of the very general class Enigma, representing the more specific types of Enigma
   - [ ] Double stepping.
 Sources are very vague on how to implement this in general cases.
   - [ ] Encrypt from file
-  - [ ] Test on a known cipher- plaintext pair. (requires doublestepping, and correct indicator procedure)
+  - [/] Test on a known cipher- plaintext pair. (requires doublestepping, and correct indicator procedure)
-  - [ ] Make efficient version of Enigma::get_encryption(),  which gets the whole transformation of the enigma at a given rotation.
+  - [x] Make efficient version of Enigma::get_encryption(),  which gets the whole transformation of the enigma at a given rotation.
 Used in the Bombe, and needs to be quick
   - [ ] Parallelize
       * mpi?
       * openmp? wiring arrays might slosh if shared between threads
 * Bombe
-  - [ ]
-  - [ ] Make it work
+  - [x] Make it work
-  - [ ] Make efficient wiring of diagonal board to the enigma
+  - [/] Make efficient wiring of diagonal board to the enigma
   - [ ] Parallelize
       * mpi? probably most suitable, one thread on each rotor composition
       * openmp? again, sloshing might be a problem
 * Coding practice
-  - [ ] Const all possible variables
+  - [x] Const all possible variables
   - [ ] Use consistent names
   - [ ] delete unused functions
 * Other
   - [ ] make a vocabulary/code class, so that we are not restricted to just the standard 26 capital english letters
 ## Bombe